Maternity leave

 Preparing to go on maternity leave

-Meet with your manager to plan the handover of your work while you are on maternity leave.
+Meet with your manager to plan the handover of your work before your maternity leave begins.
+This ensures your responsibilities are covered and helps your team prepare for your absence.

-You may find our guidance on taking long-term leave useful when planning your leave.
+You may find our guidance on taking long-term leave useful when planning your handover.
+It includes tips on creating a handover plan and managing your leave effectively.

 Make a record of your outstanding holiday balance